rootstrap/blog/content/How to Make My First Gem - Timothy Peraza.md

 IRB.start(__FILE__)
 ```

-If we have to do test from the terminal with our gem, we only need the command bundle console 'require_name' to be able to access to the interactive ruby shell with each of our methods and dependecies of the gem.
-In our example of gem, we have just to do bundle console blog_gem.
+If we have to test from the terminal with our gem, we just need the command bundle console 'require_name', to access the interactive ruby shell with each of our methods, and also the dependencies of the gem.
+In our gem example, we just need to include a bundle console blog_gem.

 ## Lib Folder